 \section{Hyper-parameters (HP) and Experiment Details}

-The implementation of our method is based on OAC's officially released codes\footnote{ \url{https://github.com/microsoft/oac-explore}}, which themselves are based on the SAC implementation in \textbf{RLkit} \footnote{\url{https://github.com/rail-berkeley/rlkit}}, a widely used RL library with reputation.
+The implementation of our method is based on OAC's officially released codes\footnote{ \url{https://github.com/microsoft/oac-explore}}, which themselves are based on the SAC implementation in \textbf{RLkit} \footnote{\url{https://github.com/rail-berkeley/rlkit}}.
 We are aware of the fact that OAC's officially released codes$^{\ref{oac}}$ use a set of HP that is slightly different from its original paper.
-Specifically, they set $\beta_{\mathrm{LB}} = 1.0$ instead of $3.65$ as per (Table 1, Appendix E) of OAC's original paper~\cite{OAC}.
+Specifically, they set $\beta_{\mathrm{LB}} = 1.0$ instead of $3.65$ as per (Table 1, Appendix E) of OAC's original paper~\citep{OAC}.

 The implementation to solve the DICE optimization is based on the official \textbf{dice\_{rl}} repo\footnote{\url{https://github.com/google-research/dice_rl}}.
 We set the regularization function $g_1(x) = g_2(x) = \frac{1}{m} |x|^m$ in Equation \eqref{loss:nu} and \eqref{loss:zeta}, where we treat the exponential $p$ as a hyper-parameter.
-All of our results are obtained by averaging across $5$ fixed random seeds as per Appendix D of OAC's original paper~\cite{OAC}.
+All of our results are obtained by averaging across $5$ fixed random seeds as per Appendix D of OAC's original paper~\citep{OAC}.

-We list the HP that are specific to our method and those different from both SAC and OAC in \autoref{table:hp-our-method}.
+We list the HP specific to our method and those different from SAC and OAC in \autoref{table:hp-our-method}.
 For completeness, we include the HP for SAC and OAC$^{\ref{oac}}$ in \autoref{table:hp-sac}.
 We set both $\alpha_\nu = 1$ and $\alpha_\zeta = 1$ as we found this is the only setting to stabilize the DICE optimization in our HP space.
-We set the temperature $T = 3.0$ as our preliminary experiment finds the value of $T$ from our HP space will not significantly impact the performance, which is proved in our ablation study (\autoref{sec:ablation-T}).
+We set the temperature $T = 3.0$ as our preliminary experiment finds the value of $T$ from our HP space will not significantly impact the performance, which is proved in our ablation study (Appendix \ref{sec:ablation-T}).
 As for $\beta_{\mathrm{UB}}$ and $\beta_{\mathrm{LB}}$, we tune their values simultaneously.
 However, we do not conduct the full sweep in the HP space due to limited computational resources.
-We empirically find it beneficial to set a similar value for $\beta_{\mathrm{UB}}$ and $\beta_{\mathrm{LB}}$ (\autoref{sec:ablation-beta}).
+We empirically find it beneficial to set a similar value for $\beta_{\mathrm{UB}}$ and $\beta_{\mathrm{LB}}$ (Appendix \ref{sec:ablation-beta}).